Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Here are six reasons why your pet is putting her paws in your face.

-1. She Adores You
+1. They Adore You

 Just like you, your cat will display her love and affection by touching your face.
 This behavior will commonly be accompanied by loud purring.
 If your cat’s eyes are half-closed when she’s sitting on your lap, she’s in utter heaven.

-2. Claiming You as Her Own
+2. Claiming You as Their Own

 Your kitty’s paws are full of scent glands.
 In the wild, felines will mark their territory by brushing against trees and scratching surfaces.
 When your cat paws at your face, she’s claiming you as her territory.
 This behavior is more common in multi-pet households where your cat feels a higher need to claim you as her own.